yurinanakazato/yurinanakazato.github.io/_pages/about.md

 ## Research intrest
 * the first star formation

+* high-redshift galaxies
-* high-z galaxies (modeling of emission lines from high-z galaxies by galaxy formation simulations)
+ (modeling of emission lines from high-redshift galaxies by galaxy formation simulations)